Linnore/DDA3005_114514/README.md

 ## To initialize this repo:
 git clone https://github.com/Linnore/DDA3005_114514.git

-Size of this repo: ~339 KB.
+Size of this repo: ~339 KB (excluding the report).

 ## Pipeline
 *.ipynb